pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_method_call_extended.md

 - (todo) can we support this const aliasing blocking statement?
 WhileStatement
 - (todo) regular property access of an ident feels tricky;
-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpObjLitVal$1.e
+- (todo) - at least one of the frfr args was not isFree, bailing

 ## Globals